prchowley/TestFlight-Auto-Invite-PHP/README.md

 # TestFlight-Auto-Invite-PHP

-A small Python script through which an email can be added into the TestFlight automatically.
+A small PHP programme through which an email can be added into the TestFlight automatically.

 # How To
 Just need to pass in your PHP file (testflight_invite.php).